I've developed with a wide variety of languages and technologies

 A fast, fun, and free way to exchange contact information with people you meet.
 You can create multiple contact cards, each with its own QR code that others can scan.

-A fully-featured mobile app for the educational service Edline that allows students to check grades, view assignments, read school news, and more.
+A fully-featured mobile app for the educational service Edline that allows students and parents to check grades, view assignments, read school news, and more.

 If you're editing a document or email and trying to think of a synonym for a word, it's really a pain to look it up in a thesaurus.
-With a single button click, Syn gives you quick and easy thesaurus access for every word in a piece of text and allows you to replace words in a snap.
+Syn gives you quick and easy thesaurus access for every word in a piece of text and allows you to find replacements in a snap.

-Androfications is a sleek, easy-to-use scheduling app that utilizes flexible speech recognition and dynamic calendar functions to make setting little reminders a snap.
-It was developed in about eight hours during an all-night Hackathon at the Microsoft N.E.R.D. complex as coursework for Harvard's CS50.
+Androfications is a sleek, easy-to-use scheduling app that utilizes flexible speech recognition and dynamic calendar functions to make setting reminders quick and easy.

-CSAT, or Computer Simulation Assessment Tool, is a virtual utility originally developed at Mass General Hospital that simulates doctor-to-patient psychiatric encounters.
-I revamped its interface and made back-end changes mostly related to security.
-Additionally, I switched all of the videos over to an embedded Vimeo player.
+Originally developed at Mass General Hospital, the Computer Simulation Assessment Tool (CSAT) is a virtual utility that simulates doctor-to-patient psychiatric encounters.
+I revamped its interface and made backend changes mostly related to security.

-The free predecessor to Physics+, Kinematics+ can solve all of the kinematics equations while showing its work completely.
+The predecessor to Physics+, Kinematics+ can solve all of the kinematics equations and show its work completely.